Ōdaka Station

-Lines

-Ōdaka Station is served by the Tōkaidō Main Line, and is located 353.6 kilometers from the starting point of the line at Tokyo Station.
+Ōdaka Station (大高駅, Ōdaka-eki) is a railway station in Midori-ku, Nagoya, Japan, operated by Central Japan Railway Company (JR Tōkai).Ōdaka Station is served by the Tōkaidō Main Line, and is located 353.6 kilometers from the starting point of the line at Tokyo Station.

 Station layout

 The station has one elevated island platform with the station building underneath.
 The station building has automated ticket machines, TOICA automated turnstiles and a staffed ticket office.